CrayLabs/SmartSim/doc/experiment.rst

     exp.summary()

-  Notice that we use the ``Experiment.summary()`` function to print the summary of our workflow.
+  Notice that we use the ``Experiment.summary()`` function to print the summary of the workflow.